Edible plant · fruiting

 Care notes

 A space-demanding vine crop for warm outdoor growing or large greenhouses.
-Dutch bucket or large container (30 L) with strong trellis for vertical growing of mini/personal varieties.
-EC 2.0-3.5 mS/cm. pH 5.5-6.5.
+Use a Dutch bucket or large container (30 L) with a strong trellis for vertical growing of mini or personal varieties.
+EC 2.0-2.8 mS/cm. pH 6.0-6.8.
 Temperature: 2535°C (among the most heat-demanding crops).
-Very high light (DLI 22-35 mol/m2/day).
-Hand-pollination required indoors.
-Mini varieties ('Sugar Baby', 'Crimson Sweet') are more practical for trellised hydroponic growing than full-sized types.
-Support developing fruits in mesh slings.
-Each vine produces 2-4 mini melons or 1-2 large melons.
+Very high light (DLI 25-35 mol/m2/day).
+Hand-pollination is needed indoors.
+Mini varieties ('Sugar Baby', 'Crimson Sweet') are more practical for trellised hydroponic growing than full-sized types, and developing fruits should be supported in mesh slings.
+Each vine produces 2-4 mini melons or 1-2 large ones.
 From transplant to harvest: 70-90 days for mini types, 80-100 for full-sized.
-Harvest timing: tap the melon (a deep, hollow sound indicates ripeness); check the ground spot (should be creamy yellow, not white); the tendril nearest the stem should be brown and dry.
-Reduce watering in the final week to concentrate sugars.
+To judge ripeness, tap the melon for a deep hollow sound, check that the ground spot is creamy yellow rather than white, and look for the tendril nearest the stem to be brown and dry; reduce watering in the final week to concentrate sugars.

 Notable varieties